 Legacy Health offers robotic surgery at Legacy Emanuel, Legacy Good Samaritan, Legacy Meridian Park, Legacy Mount Hood and Legacy Salmon Creek Medical Centers.
 Many Legacy Health surgeons are also trained in non-robotic minimally invasive techniques.
-Every patient is different talk to your doctor about whether robotic-assisted surgery is the best choice for you
+Talk to your doctor about whether robotic-assisted surgery is the best choice for you.

 Learn more about robotic options for these surgeries:

 - A robot allows greater surgical precision.
 The robot holds miniature instruments and can be manipulated with more agility and in ways impossible for a human hand.